markraley/versioned-polymorphic-buffers/README.md

 Versioned Polymorphic Buffers (vpbuf) - data interchange format

 Versioned Polymorphic Buffers (vpbuf) is a language, platform, and wire protocol neutral way of serializing structured data, either as flatten messages or to file.
-Instead of being permissive about data elements, all elements have a version range assiged to them and may come in and out of scope as the version numbers advance between releases.
+All data elements have a version range assiged to them and may come in and out of scope as the version numbers are advanced between releases as demonstrated in the example that follows.

 Currently cplusplus, python, and javascript are supported using a binary wire format based on AMF3.
-Another format, such as json, is intended to be implemented.

 ## Basics - Language Interoperability - vpbuf/examples/poker/rel1